Our Fabrics & Designs

-Currently Generous Fashions is working with rayon, viscose, cotton, silk, linen, polyester and jacquards for our plus size clothing.
+Currently GF is working with rayon, viscose, cotton, silk, linen, polyester and jacquards.
 As we add new fabrics we will update our list.

 Historically the name rayon was created in 1924.
 However before this date rayon was called artificial silk or wood silk.
 Rayon is probably the most misunderstood of all fibers.
 It is not a natural fiber, yet it is not synthetic.
 As an inexpensive fiber, rayon has often been used in low-end, poorly constructed garments that have tarnished its reputation.
 The two major types of rayon, regular viscose and high wet modulus or polynosic, have created further confusion.
 Although rayon can look like wool, silk, cotton, or linen and is a manufactured fiber like polyester, this does not mean it behaves like or has the same properties or care requirements of these fibers.
 Rayon is a fiber unto itself.

 Our viscose fabrics have a silky to matte luster with an elegant flowing drape.
-The natural effect of the colors gives our plus size clothing an attractive look.
+The natural effect of the colors gives them an attractive look.
 Viscose is supple and has a softness that is comfortable to wear.
 As they can absorb perspiration quite quickly, making them very skin-friendly, but with poor thermal properties.

 Our cotton is a natural fiber that grows in the seedpod of the cotton plant.
 The fibers are typically 1/2 inch to 2 inches long.
 The longest staple fibers, longer than 1 1/2 inch, including the Pima and Egyptian varieties, produce the highest quality cotton fabrics.